kiboschool/course-programming-2/src/revision/w4-data/assignment.md

 ## Setup

 Click Open Project here to get a copy of the code.
 Just like the videos, we will be adding to the weather API example!
-We recommend that you complete at least two of these exercises.
+You should aim to complete all the following exercises:

 <a href="https://classroom.github.com/a/PCUb7tFJ" target="_blank"><img src="https://img.shields.io/static/v1?label=Open%20Project&message=Weather%20API%20Exercise&color=blue" alt="weather-api-exercise" /></a>